ObamaCare Explained | An Explanation of ObamaCare

 • Insurance purchased by the 15th of each month will start on the first of the next month.

 • For 2016 the annual fee for not having insurance was $695 per adult and $347.50 per child (up to $2,085 for a family), or 2.5% of household income above the tax return filing threshold for your filing status – whichever is greater.
 Remember, the fee was reduced to $0 in 2019 in most states.

 • The cost of your marketplace health insurance works on a sliding scale.
 Those who make less, pay less.

-• American making less than $45,960 as individual or $94,200 as a family of 4 may be eligible for premium tax credits through the marketplace.
+• Americans making between 100% – 400% o the federal poverty level may be eligible for premium tax credits through the marketplace.
 Tax credits subsidize insurance premium costs.

-• If you are able to get qualified health insurance through your employer you won’t be able to receive marketplace tax credits unless the employer doesn’t cover at least 60% of your premium cost, doesn’t provide quality insurance or provides insurance that exceeds 9.5% of your families income.
+• If you can get qualified health insurance through your employer, you won’t be able to receive marketplace tax credits unless the employer will not cover at least 60% of your premium cost, does not provide quality insurance, or provides insurance that exceeds 9.5% (adjusted each year) of your family’s income.

-• Up to 82% of nearly 16 million uninsured young U.S. adults will qualify for federal subsidies or Medicaid through the marketplace.
+• Up to 82% of nearly 16 million uninsured U.S. young adults qualify for federal subsidies or Medicaid through the marketplace.

 • You don’t have to use the marketplace to buy insurance, but you should fill out an application to see if you qualify for assistance before shopping for insurance outside of the marketplace.